opencv/opencv/modules/core/doc/dynamic_structures.rst

 If there are no more free blocks, a new block is allocated (or borrowed from the parent, see :ocv:cfunc:`CreateChildMemStorage`) and added to the end of list.
 Thus, the storage behaves as a stack with ``bottom`` indicating bottom of the stack and the pair (``top``, ``free_space``) indicating top of the stack.
-The stack top may be saved via :ocv:cfunc:`SaveMemStoragePos`, restored via :ocv:cfunc:`RestoreMemStoragePos`, or reset via :ocv:cfunc:`ClearStorage`.
+The stack top may be saved via :ocv:cfunc:`SaveMemStoragePos`, restored via :ocv:cfunc:`RestoreMemStoragePos`, or reset via :ocv:cfunc:`ClearMemStorage`.

 CvMemBlock
 ----------